metarank/demo/README.md

 ### run the backend
 * use `METARANK_URL` environment variable to provide the URL of your Metarank installation in the format `http://localhost:8080`
+* use `MODEL_NAME` environment variable to specify the name of the Metarank model from your configuration file.
+By default it's `xgboost` as in the [Ranklens Demo](https://github.com/metarank/metarank/blob/master/src/test/resources/ranklens/config.yml)
 * use `PORT` environment vvaraible to provide the port on which API will run.
 By default port 3001 is used
 * `cd server && npm run start` to run application